doguilmak/Introduction-to-Computer-Vision-and-Image-Processing-Projects/README.md

 # Introduction to Computer Vision and Image Processing Projects

 In this area, you can test and experience the project created within the scope of the IBM AI Engineering - Introduction to Computer Vision and Image Processing course.
 You can get more detailed information by clicking on the file names specified in order.
-Currently (23/04/22) project content is being prepared. **Due to Honor code, I cannot give detailed information about the project codes.**
+Currently (23/04/22) project content is being prepared. **Due to Honor Code, I cannot give detailed information about the project codes.**

 ## Files